ItalianoFrançaisDeutschEnglish

 2.1.2.
 Repression • Escamotage • Détournement.

 The rejection of reality is realized through psychological operations that are profound, continuous, and universal. ¶ Repression is the first of these.
 It does not merely conceal content, but prevents its emergence: it cancels the trace before it even becomes thought.
 Pain, laceration, loss—what cannot be sustained or named—is excluded from consciousness, forming and nourishing a deposit that has been called the unconscious. ¶ Escamotage does not cancel, but withdraws from view, while remaining present to all.
-What is unbearable or disturbing is eluded, set aside, left at the margins. ¶ Détournement does not repress, but diverts.
+What is unbearable or disturbing is eluded, set aside, left at the margins.
+It is an acting “as if.” ¶ Détournement does not repress, but diverts.
 The flow of discourse or consciousness is imperceptibly shifted, moved away from what is unpleasant, through subtle techniques of dislocation. ¶ These three operations arise as mechanisms of psychic defense, but transform into operative instruments of domestication.

 Index Anthology Jacques Camatte

 2.2.
-Correcting creation • Aspirations for earthly redemption from “ stepmotherly nature”.
+Correcting creation • Aspirations for earthly redemption from “stepmotherly nature”.

 Index Anthology pseudo Alighieri, pseudo Goethe